 At present, Adviser recommends that you establish brokerage accounts with Charles Schwab & Company Inc. ("Charles Schwab") through their Institutional Platform.
 Charles Schwab is a member of FINRA/SIPC.
-Charles Schwab is an independent (and unaffiliated) SEC-registered broker-dealer and is recommended by JTM Wealth Management, Inc. to maintain custody of clients' assets and to effect trades for their accounts.
+Charles Schwab is an independent (and unaffiliated) SEC-registered broker-dealer to maintain custody of clients' assets and to effect trades for their accounts.

 At least annually, we will review alternative custodians in the marketplace for comparison to the currently used custodian, evaluating criteria such as overall expertise, cost competitiveness, and financial condition.
-Quality of execution for custodians will be reviewed through trade journal evaluations and online.
+Quality of execution for custodians will be reviewed through trade journal evaluations and online resources.